 All of the controls are digital, with temperature and cooking time appearing on a large backlit display, and there’s an interior light so you don’t have to open the door to check on your food as it cooks.

-If you love that old school diner retro vibe, then you’ll absolutely swoon over the Galanz French Door Toaster Oven.
-This 1.5 cubic foot, 1800-watt toaster oven features soft-close French doors and 8 pre-programmed cooking functions—toast, convection, air fry, dehydrate broil, bake, pizza, and rotisserie—that you can activate with a simple turn of the knob.
+This 1.5 cubic foot, 1800-watt toaster oven features soft-close French doors and eight pre-programmed cooking functions—toast, convection, air fry, dehydrate broil, bake, pizza, and rotisserie—that you can select on its user-friendly digital display.

 Zojirushi is a Japanese based brand that’s known for creating breakthrough technology, something that’s totally apparent with their Micom Toaster Oven.
 It has an extra-wide interior and eight heating elements that are expertly arranged for quick, even cooking.
 There are 12 pre-programmed cooking functions, like toast, bagel, pizza, cookies, and reheat, or you can use the knob to manually control your cooking time.